1. Help Center

 The margin of a project is calculated by subtracting the costs from the revenue.
 Costs can comprise of time worked by your team as well as expenses required to complete a project.
 Margin is presented as a dollar amount and percentage.
 The margin percentage is calculated as the percentage of the revenue that you get to keep.
 In other words:

-While a project is open the margin is fluid as it is impacted by costs incurred and planned, as well as revenue recognized or forecast.
+While a project is open the margin is fluid as it is impacted by costs incurred and planned, as well as revenue recognised or forecast.

 Projectworks allows you to keep your eye on the current and projected margin.